mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ------------

-Members of the Church covenant to “bear one another’s burdens, … mourn with those that mourn … , and comfort those that stand in need of comfort” ([Mosiah 18:8–9](/study/scriptures/bofm/mosiah/18?lang=eng&id=p8-p9#p8)).
+Members of the Church strive to “bear one another’s burdens … and comfort those that stand in need of comfort” ([Mosiah 18:8–9](/study/scriptures/bofm/mosiah/18?lang=eng&id=p8-p9#p8)).
 Caring for those who have temporal needs is part of God’s work of salvation and exaltation (see [1.2](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number3-p28#title_number3)).
-This responsibility applies to all members of the Church as they minister to one another.

 Church members are also counseled to strengthen their own self-reliance through diligent work and with the help of the Lord.
 Self-reliance is the ability, commitment, and effort to provide the spiritual and temporal necessities of life for self and family.
 As members become more self-reliant, they are also better able to serve others.